pandoc-ext/fonts-and-alignment/README.md

 Prerequisites
 -----------------------------------------------------------------

-Before starting to use this filter we recommend that you set up the fonts you wish to use either in a [Pandoc defaults file](https://pandoc.org/MANUAL.html#defaults-files) like so:
+Before starting to use this filter, we recommend that you set up the fonts you wish to use either in a [Pandoc defaults file](https://pandoc.org/MANUAL.html#defaults-files) like so:

 ```yaml
 variables: